 Do Kennel Clubs Recognize Goldendoodles and All Their Colors?

-As for now, let’s just look at the recognized colors for Goldendoodle parents, which are genetically influential to the 13 shades I’ll discuss in a bit.
+As for now, let’s look at the recognized colors for Goldendoodle parents, which are genetically influential to the 13 shades of the Goldendoodle.

 |Goldendoodle’s Parent Breed||American Kennel Club (AKC) Acceptable Colors|